inner-clarity/InnerSight/docs/en/about/README.md

 ## About the Author

 **Alejandro Parada** - Programming Analyst, specialist in quality and information security, with a strong vocation for research with AI applied to individual and collective mental health improvement, and in the implementation of computer systems.
+Coach and enterprenour.

 **Research Areas:**
 - Meyer-Briggs Type Indicator (MBTI)